jefffhaynes/BinarySerializer/README.md

 ### Field Ordering ###

-There is no completely reliable way to get member ordering from the CLR so <code>FieldOrder</code> attributes are required on all classes with more than one field or property.
+In order to ensure the correct order of serialization, FieldOrder attributes are required on all classes with more than one field or property.
 By convention, base classes are serialized first followed by any derived classes.
 For example, the following <code>DerivedClass</code> will serialize in the order A, B, C.

 ```c#
 public class BaseClass